jesperancinha/2Bornot2be/ocp11/ocp11-mastery-4/mastery-4-3/Readme.md

 15. add `override` in an `ArrayList`
 16. Overriding methods returning primitives
 17. `jdeps` `--module-path` `-cp` `--class-path` and `-classpath`
-18. Abtract classes and the `new` keyword
+18. Abstract classes and the `new` keyword
 19. `String` `replace` old/new